punitjajodia/learneasy/README.md

 #Info

-A level Configuration can be done in config.js
+A level of configuration can be done in config.js